Royalty Free Music and Twitch: Rules and Regulations You Need to Know

 Some examples where prohibited music is often being used on Twitch include:

-These styles of streams are perfectly fine, but only if they include properly licensed music you own or royalty free music for Twitch.
+These styles of streams are perfectly fine, but only if they include properly licensed music you own or royalty free music for streaming.

 Even if you're dedicated to only using royalty free music for Twitch streams, be careful about what music is in the games you're playing.